configly/ruby/README.md

 Here is an example with feature flags.

 ```
-#These values are stored on the Config.ly server
+// These values are stored on the Config.ly server

 feature1_enabled: true
 feature2_enabled: false